loukylor/VRC-Mods/README.md

 Adds buttons to reload a single user's avatar or all users' avatar.

 ## Features
-The buttons can each be turned on and off (without a restart :3, yes this is coming to UserInfoExtensions soon)
+The buttons can each be toggled on and off using UIX

 ## Requirements
  - [UIExpansionKit](https://github.com/knah/VRCMods/)